Waiyee Loh

 Britain and China: Empires Entwined

 Week 2.
-Tea and opium: Part I
+Tea and Opium: The Gothic

 Reading: Le Fanu, "Green Tea"

 Week 3.
-Tea and opium: Part II
+Tea and Opium: Victorian Anxieties

 Reading: Le Fanu, "Green Tea"

 Week 4.
-Producing opium in Bengal: Farmers
+Producing Opium in Bengal: Farmers

-Reading: Extracts from Ghosh, Sea of Poppies
+Reading: extracts from Ghosh, Sea of Poppies

 Week 5.
 Shipping opium from Calcutta to Canton: Sailors and overseers